mireq/awesome-wm-config/README.rst

 applied to awesome without polling.
 No extra interrupts, no extra CPU usage, no extra power needed.

+Master source / sink is automatically updated, if you connect headphones for example, this widget will automatically change volume on new master.

 More informations in `separate repository <https://github.com/mireq/pulsectrl>`_.

 .. image:: https://raw.github.com/wiki/mireq/pulsectrl/volume.gif?v=2023-04-02